YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

   inner join pg_namespace n on p.pronamespace = n.oid
   inner join pg_roles r on p.proowner = r.oid
-where p.prokind::text in ('f', 'p') and r.rolname::text like 'd3$%';
+where p.prokind::text in ('f', 'p') and r.rolname::text like 'd%$%';
 ```

-It's easy enough to type up this query once you get used to the design of the catalogs and remember their names.
-But even so, typing it up takes more time than is consistent with the notion of _"ad hoc query"_.
-It would help enormously if PG (and therefore YB) shipped with a view like this (with object-kind specif colums, too) for every available kind of schema-object.
+It's easy enough to type this query once you get used to the design of the catalogs and remember their names and the naming conventions for the column names.
+But even so, typing it takes more time than is consistent with the notion of _"ad hoc query"_.
+It would help enormously if PG (and therefore YB) shipped with a view like this (with object-kind specific columns, too) for every available kind of schema-object.
 As it happens, many such shipped views _are_ available.
-But their names, the shema that houses them, and their colum designs don't follow a consisten pattern.
+But their names, the schema that houses them, and their column designs don't follow a consistent pattern.
 And some that you want are not present.
-Try this:
+Try this.
+Notice that the restriction on the schema name must include _information_schema_.

 ```
 create temporary view catalogs(schema, name) as